 - Keep it very simple: trying to collect too much information leads to inconsistency and rebellion.

 - Make it quick: this should take less than one minute.
-Whether in an excel spreadsheet, or in specifically tailored in-house legal matter management tools (like ours), this data collection must be painless.
+Whether in an excel spreadsheet, or in specifically tailored in-house legal matter management software (like ours), this data collection must be painless.

 3. What does the legal data show?